Ingrid Bergman: In popular culture

 In the movie La La Land (2016), the lead female character has a poster of Bergman on her bedroom wall.
 Near the end of the movie, another poster of Bergman can be seen by the side of a road.
 One of the original soundtracks for the film is named 'Bogart and Bergman.'

 Bergman's publicity photo from Notorious was used as the front cover of the book by Dan Callahan, The Camera Lies: Acting for Hitchcock (2020).
 Bergman's love affair with Robert Capa has been dramatised in a 2012 novel by Chris Greenhalgh, Seducing Ingrid Bergman.
 Bergman is also referenced in Donald Trump's 2004 book How to Get Rich, and in Small Fry, a memoir by Lisa Brennan-Jobs, the daughter of Steve Jobs.

 As part of its dedication to the female icons of Italian cinema, Bergman was immortalised in a mural on a public staircase off Via Fiamignano near Rome.
 A mural of her image from Casablanca was painted on the outdoor cinema wall in Fremont, Seattle.
 The Dutch National Airline named one of their planes "Ingrid Bergman" in the 2010s.
 There is a wax figure of her displayed at Madame Tussaud's, Hollywood, California.
 In Fjällbacka, off the coast of Sweden, a square was named as Ingrid Bergman's Square to honor her memory.
 A wooden mould of Bergman's feet is on display at Salvatore Ferragamo Museum in Florence, Italy.

 Awards and nominations

 Ingrid Bergman became the second actress to win three Academy Awards for acting: two for Best Actress, and one for Best Supporting Actress.
-She is tied for second place in Oscars won with Walter Brennan (all three for Best Supporting Actor), Jack Nicholson (two for Best Actor, and one for Best Supporting Actor), Meryl Streep (two for Best Actress, and one for Best Supporting Actress), Frances McDormand (all three for Best Actress), and Daniel Day-Lewis (all three for Best Actor).
+She is tied for second place in Oscars won with Walter Brennan (all three for Best Supporting Actor), Jack Nicholson (two for Best Actor and one for Best Supporting Actor), Meryl Streep (two for Best Actress and one for Best Supporting Actress), Frances McDormand (all three for Best Actress), Daniel Day-Lewis (all three for Best Actor), and Sean Penn (two for Best Actor and one for Best Supporting Actor).
 Katharine Hepburn holds the record, with four (all for Best Actress).

 In 1960, Bergman became the second actress to complete the American Triple Crown of Acting status, after winning an Emmy Award.